 The Port of Walla Walla Public Corporation is a blended component unit of the Port.
 The Port of Walla Walla Public Corporation is a special purpose government with limited powers and governed by a Board of Directors, which is comprised of the same members as the Port Commission.
 This component unit issues tax exempt non-recourse industrial revenue bonds to assist in private economic development projects.
-The Port of Walla Walla Public Corporation has had no activity for several years and its account balances are not material to the Port's financial statements.
+For financial reporting purposes, funds of a blended component unit have the same financial reporting requirements as a fund of the primary government.
+For financial statement presentation, the Port of Walla Walla's financial statements are blended with the component unit.